swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/Adopting ServiceLifecycle in applications.md

 Graceful shutdown is a concept introduced in ServiceLifecycle, with the aim to be a less forceful alternative to task cancellation.
-Graceful shutdown allows each services to opt-in support.
+Graceful shutdown allows each service to opt-in support.
 For example, you might want to use graceful shutdown in containerized environments such as Docker or Kubernetes.
 In those environments, `SIGTERM` is commonly used to indicate that the application should shutdown.
 If it does not, then a `SIGKILL` is sent to force a non-graceful shutdown.

-The ``ServiceGroup`` can be setup to listen to `SIGTERM` and trigger a graceful shutdown on all its orchestrated services.
+The ``ServiceGroup`` can be set up to listen to `SIGTERM` and trigger a graceful shutdown on all its orchestrated services.
 Once the signal is received, it will gracefully shut down each service one by one in reverse startup order.
 Importantly, the ``ServiceGroup`` is going to wait for the ``Service/run()``